-Coast Hotels & Resorts has appointed Ben Guanzon to the position of Executive Director, Information Technology, responsible for developing and managing strategic IT initiatives to improve operational effectiveness and enhance the guest experience at Coast's 40 hotel properties.
+Coast Hotels & Resorts has appointed Ben Guanzon to the position of Executive Director, case medicine Information Technology, patient responsible for developing and managing strategic IT initiatives to improve operational effectiveness and enhance the guest experience at Coast’s 40 hotel properties.

 “Information technology is the backbone of any successful hotel brand,” said Robert Pratt, President of Coast Hotels & Resorts.
 “Ben’s strategic expertise and diverse industry background are a great fit with Coast Hotels’ focus on driving innovation and operational excellence as we continue to grow.”

 Ben has more than 20 years information technology experience with expertise covering IT strategy, governance, application development, and delivery of cost-effective IT operational services including help desk, technical support, business analysis, project management and consulting to both public and private sector companies.
 Most recently, he was Director, Information Technology at Vancouver Community College (VCC) leading a team of 35 technology professionals delivering IT applications, infrastructure, educational technology and services to college staff and students.

 Coast Hotels & Resorts is a leading hotel chain in western North America.
 The company’s philosophy of serving its guests through a superior standard of value, hospitality and service enables its continuing expansion.
 Coast Hotels & Resorts now manages and franchises over 40 hotel and resort properties located throughout British Columbia, Alberta, Northwest Territories, the western United States, Alaska and Hawaii.
 Visit www.coasthotels.com or call 1-800-663-1144 for more info.

 TOURISM VANCOUVER’S NEW ENERGY SPECIALIST BELIEVED TO BE A FIRST AMONG DESTINATION MARKETING AND MANAGEMENT ORGANIZATIONS